Trump Security Costs Spike: $60 Million Extra Requested To Protect Trump Family

 “The Secret Service cannot dictate the lifestyle of the protectee.
 They have to work around it.
 I don’t think they expected him to go to Florida so often.
 This was an unanticipated reality.”

 President Trump and his family have done little to limit their extravagant lifestyle when it comes to traveling and living arrangements.
-The president’s grown sons — Eric and Donald, Jr., travel abroad frequently to promote Trump properties.
+The president’s grown sons — Eric and Donald Jr., travel abroad frequently to promote Trump properties.
 Ivanka Trump and her husband, Jared Kushner, do their share of traveling as well.
 This week their whole family is in Aspen on a ski retreat.

 While President Trump vows to keep all of his promises he made to the American people during his campaign, he’s accused of of coming up short when it comes to vacations and travel expenses.
 He skewered former President Barack Obama for going on vacations and playing golf.